How Many Steps Are In a Mile?

 For more information on calories per mile, check out this article from LiveStrong.
 For now, let's get back to steps per mile.

 How to measure steps in a mile for your stride length

 If you wish to calculate an exact answer for the number of steps you take when walking or running a mile or kilometer for your body then try the following (you will need a tape measure or other measuring device):

 - Take 10 steps (making sure you either run or walk, depending on which stride you want to measure), measure the distance in feet and then divide by 10 to get your average stride length.

-- There are 5,280 feet in a mile.
+- There are 5,280 feet in a mile (1609.344 meters) .
 So, divide 5,280 by your stride length figure to get your number of steps in a mile.
-If you want the answer in kilometers, divide 3,280 by your stride length figure to get your number of steps in 1 km.
+If you want the answer in kilometers, divide 3,280 by your stride length figure to get your number of steps for 1 km.